adamdebrouwere/adamdebrouwere/README.md

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from used books on hostle bookshelves.
 I wondered about thier past lives, and where they might fly.
 While it acheives it's purpose, I can see much more in the future for [Booktale](https://booktale.netlify.app).

 Along with improving [Booktale](https://booktale.netlify.app), I am building a portfolio website with Tailwind and Typescript, and I am partnered on an AI chatbot startup using TypeScript React, Python Django, and OpenAI.
 Check it out [here](https://www.benefitsai.ca).
+As a freelancer, I am developing an e-commerce Next.js-WordPress build called [carwebdistribution.ca](https://www.carwebdistribution.ca).

 Welcome to my pad.
 Be harsh on the decor.
 I only want to get better.